-Perform these Teacher Actions Do these in the order indicated Expect this Student Experience You should see your students experience the following ENGAGE (3 minutes) Ask students the Starter Question.
-Facilitate a class discussion for ENGAGEMENT Students take ownership while they are discussing a question that matters to them. three minutes and help the students take ownership of the lesson.
-2. DIRECT (2 minutes) EXPLORATION EXPLORATION Direct students to log into Whyville, go to WhyPower, and then to WhyPower Station, and then to Peak Power.
+Perform these Teacher Actions Expect this Student Experience Do these in the order indicated You should see your students experience the following 1.
+ENGAGE (3 minutes) ENGAGEMENT Ask students the Starter Question.
+Facilitate a class discussion for Students take ownership while they are discussing a question that three minutes and help the students take ownership of the lesson. matters to them.
+DIRECT (2 minutes) Direct students to log into Whyville, go to WhyPower, and then to WhyPower Station, and then to Peak Power.
 Direct them to explore the activities inside Peak Power.
 NOTE: Avoid giving further directions.
-Let them explore individually in teams and figure out for themselves what is going on, and how to be successful in the activities.
-Within three minutes of the start of the lesson, students are logged into Whyville and in the Peak Power activity, exploring the activity and learning what is important and how to be successful.
+Let them explore individually in teams and figure the activity out for themselves.
+EXPLORATION Within three minutes of the start of the lesson, students are logged into Whyville and in the Peak Power activity, exploring the activity and learning what is important and how to be successful.
 3. COACH (15 minutes) Wander around the room, encourage students to help each other, and help individual students if they cannot work through problems.
 Ask students what is important to succeed in the activity, and assist them where they have additional questions.